-The crisp air also brings the beginning of the season of Vata, in Ayurvedic medicine.
+The crisp air also brings the beginning of the season of Vata in Ayurvedic medicine.
 Vata is the energy of movement and air that brings qualities of light, air, cold, hardness, and brittleness that can affect both our bodies and our minds.
-Life may start all over again in the fall, but the fall also brings special challenges.
+Life may start all over again in the fall, but the fall also brings particular challenges.

 Here are a few recommendations to consider for your evening so you can promote rest and restore yourself over the upcoming hectic weeks ::